Trygve Slagsvold Vedum: 2021

 On 11 December, Vedum, alongside prime minister Jonas Gahr Støre and minister of petroleum and energy Marte Mjøs Persen, presented a security scheme to battle the rising electricity prices.
-Vedum stated: "this scene is more bulletproof", and said that the government didn't know how expensive the scheme would be, but had an estimation of ca. 5 billion NOK.
-Vedum also stated that if the electricity prices became more expensive, so would the scheme.
 However, this resulted in a large amount of criticism, as the bill wouldn't be applicable for individuals living in collectives, which is about 20% of the total population.
 Several have also pointed out that the bill would only make a small dent in the sky-rocketing bills, which had risen 5-10 times to their average prices then previous years by December.